 for all $\tensZ\in B[\tensX_{\breve{\vecr}},\bar{s}\|\tensV_{\tensX_{\breve{\vecr}}}\|_\frob]$, it holds that $B[\tensX_{\breve{\vecr}},\bar{s}\|\tensV_{\tensX_{\breve{\vecr}}}\|_\frob]\subseteq B[\underline{\tensX},\bar{\varepsilon}(\underline{\tensX})]$.
 Consequently, we obtain from~\cref{eq: Armijo rfGRAP} and $\|\tensX_{\breve{\vecr}}-\underline{\tensX}\|_\frob\leq\varepsilon_1(\underline{\tensX})$ that

 \end{proof}

-By using~\cref{prop: rfGRAP}, we can prove that the rfGRAP-R method is apocalypse-free in a same fashion as~\cref{thm: GRAP-R}. \begin{theorem} Given $f:\tensM_{\leq\vecr}\to\mathbb{R}$ bounded below from $f^*$ with locally Lipschitz continuous gradient.
+It is worth noting that Cases 2 and 3 in the proof of~\cref{prop: GRAP-R decrease} are treated separately, while they are merged in the proof of~\cref{prop: rfGRAP}.
+The rationale is whether the analysis depends on the smallest singular value $\sigma_{\min}(\tensX)$.
+Specifically, in the proof of~\cref{prop: GRAP-R decrease}, the inequality~\cref{eq: aim of proof GRAP-R} involves the term $1/\sigma_{\min}(\tensX)^2 + 1$.
+As a result, different rank-deficiency regimes lead to different properties, necessitating a case-by-case analysis.
+On the contrary, the analysis of the rfGRAP-R method does not depend on $\sigma_{\min}(\tensX)$, and thus, Cases 2 and 3 can be merged into a unified argument.
+By using~\cref{prop: rfGRAP}, we can prove that the rfGRAP-R method is apocalypse-free in a same fashion as~\cref{thm: GRAP-R}. \begin{theorem} Given $f:\tensM_{\leq\vecr}\to\mathbb{R}$ bounded below from $f^*$ with locally Lipschitz continuous gradient and compact sublevel set.
 Let $\{\tensX^{(t)}\}$ be a sequence generated by~\cref{alg: rfGRAP-R}.
 If $\{\tensX^{(t)}\}$ is finite, the~\cref{alg: rfGRAP-R} terminates at a stationary point.
-Otherwise, any accumulation point of $\{\tensX^{(t)}\}$ is stationary. \end{theorem}
+Otherwise, $\{\tensX^{(t)}\}$ has an accumulation point and any accumulation point of $\{\tensX^{(t)}\}$ is stationary. \end{theorem}